-Current approaches assessing the safety of chemical substances for humans are expensive and time-consuming.
-Moreover, they often see high error rates and uncertainties concerning their predictions.
-Finally, there are ethical concerns (animal use).
+Current approaches assessing chemical safety for humans are expensive and time-consuming and can be error-prone and therefore bear uncertainties concerning their predictions, while there are also ethical concerns (animal use).
 Therefore, there is an urgent need for more modern and reliable toxicological approaches that use non-animal methods.
-The vision of the EU-ToxRisk project is to bring about this paradigm shift in toxicology towards mechanistic, animal-free safety assessment, applicable across industry sectors and acceptable for regulatory purposes.
-This will improve consumer safety in the EU by providing more robust toxicological predictions.
-The project is developing toxicity testing strategies that integrate state-of-the-art in vitro and in silico technologies.
-So-called adverse outcome pathways (AOPs) are being developed to integrate all molecular and physiological knowledge relevant for predictive safety assessment.
-EU-ToxRisk is performing several case studies (CSs) in the areas of repeated dose toxicity (RDT) and developmental/reproductive toxicity (DART).
-These CSs are supported and evaluated by regulatory professionals to assess the readiness of the new strategies and new approach methods (NAMs) for practical application.
-As a result, the project will provide guidance for the universal application of new animal-free testing concepts.
-EU-ToxRisk validated testing and assessment strategies will fit both the current regulatory frameworks and the needs of various industry sectors.
-Moreover, it will serve the further development of safety sciences, and thus improve regulatory risk assessment.
+The vision of the EU-ToxRisk project is to transform toxicology towards mechanistic, animal-free safety assessment, applicable across industry sectors and acceptable for regulatory purposes.
+This will improve consumer safety by providing more robust toxicological predictions.
+The project is developing toxicity testing strategies that integrate state-of-the-art in silico and in vitro technologies.
+So-called adverse outcome pathways are being developed to integrate all molecular and physiological knowledge relevant for predictive safety assessment.
+EU-ToxRisk is performing a broad range of case studies (CSs) in the areas of repeated dose toxicity and developmental/reproductive toxicity, supported and evaluated by regulatory professionals to assess the readiness of the new strategies and new approach methods (NAMs) for practical application.
+The project will provide guidance for the universal application of novel animal-free testing concepts.
+The EU-ToxRisk validated testing and assessment strategies will fit both current regulatory frameworks as well as the needs of various industry sectors.
+Moreover, they will serve the further development of safety sciences, and thus improve science-based regulatory risk assessment.

 Work performed from the beginning of the project to the end of the period covered by the report and main results achieved so far